KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 - The 28th International Conference on Artificial Intelligence and Statistics (AISTATS'25)
 - The 42nd International Conference on Machine Learning (ICML'25)
 - The 34th ACM International Conference on Multimedia (ACM MM'25)
+- The 2025 International Joint Conference on Neural Networks (IJCNN'25)
 - The 2025 IEEE Congress on Evolutionary Computation (CEC'25)

 #### Journal Invited Reviewer